2CatStudios/UnityMusicPlayer/README.md

 UnityMusicPlayer is being developed by
 Gibson Bethke & Jan Heemstra

-This repository is (right now) exclusively for the MediaDownload Framework in UnityMusicPlayer.

-It's currently in development, so please expect things to change in later releases.
+UMP is currently in development, so please expect things to change in later releases.
-In version 0.7 we're adding the following:
+In version 0.7 we've adding the following:

+• Update alert
-• Music download network & framework
+• Automatic update framework
-• Music download client
-• Free songs ( ! )
 • Audio visualizers
 • Save preferences
+• Automatic music detection
-• Fixes to back button
+• Changes and fixes to back button
 • More control options
 • Improvements to song length rounding
+• Continuous play
-• Optimization
+• UI changes
+• Many, many, smaller things (like, a lot)
 • Bug fixes

 In the next major update ( 0.8 ) we plan on adding/changing the following:

-• Continuous music play
+• See more songs by artist (Thanks, Wolfgun)
+• Automatic updater
+• Convert songs to WAV
+• Ogg compatibility
-• Custom background option
+• Web-streaming
-• Custom font option
+• Custom themes
-• More ( ? )

 If you have any questions or concerns, please email me at gibsonbethke@gmail.com